g0morra/wp-file-upload/readme.txt

 7. A screenshot of the file browser.

 == Changelog ==

+= 2.3.1 =
+* added option to restore default value for each attribute in Shortcode Composer
+* added support for multilingual characters
+* correction of bug in Shortcode Composer that was not allowing attributes with singular and plural form to be saved
+* correction of bug that was not changing errormessage attribute in some cases

 = 2.2.3 =
 * correction of bug that was freezing the Shortcode Composer in some cases